OwaisAD/EcoFlipr/README.md

 - Backend:
   - GraphQL (Apollo GraphQL) as middleware with Express for API, MongoDB as document DB using Mongoose for Object Document Mapping, written in TypeScript.
-  - JWT token auth, with bcrypt
+  - JWT token auth, with bcrypt checked on specific requests.
+  - Integration testing done with JEST
 - Frontend:
   - User interface made with React (built using Vite) and styled with Tailwind CSS (also used for DARK-mode).
   - Implements react-routing with protected routes.
   - [React-hot-toast](https://react-hot-toast.com/) for notifications.
-  - Downscale images for fast load: https://www.iloveimg.com/resize-image#resize-options,percentage
+  - Downscale images for fast load: [here](https://www.iloveimg.com/resize-image#resize-options,percentage)
 - Both:
   - Using Prettier for formatting and Husky for auto formatting using pre-commit hook